Neuropharmacology & Neurotherapeutics

 Are there treatments available?

-The ideal treatment for AS coordinates therapies that address the three core symptoms of the disorder: poor communication skills, obsessive or repetitive routines, and physical clumsiness.
-There is no single best treatment package for all children with AS, but most professionals agree that the earlier the intervention, the better.
+The ideal treatment for Asperger syndrome coordinates therapies that address the three core symptoms of the disorder: poor communication skills, obsessive or repetitive routines, and physical clumsiness.
+There is no single best treatment package for all children with Asperger syndrome, but most professionals agree that the earlier the intervention, the better.

 An effective treatment program builds on the child’s interests, offers a predictable schedule, teaches tasks as a series of simple steps, actively engages the child’s attention in highly structured activities, and provides regular reinforcement of behavior.
 This kind of program generally includes:

-Do children with AS get better?
+Do children with Asperger syndrome get better?
 What happens when they become adults?

-With effective treatment, children with AS can learn to cope with their disabilities, but they may still find social situations and personal relationships challenging.
-Many adults with AS are able to work successfully in mainstream jobs, although they may continue to need encouragement and moral support to maintain an independent life.
+With effective treatment, children with Asperger syndrome can learn to cope with their disabilities, but they may still find social situations and personal relationships challenging.
+Many adults with Asperger syndrome are able to work successfully in mainstream jobs, although they may continue to need encouragement and moral support to maintain an independent life.

 What research is being done?